Debneet/frontend-assignment/README.md

-# Simplotel Front-End Web Developer Assignment
+# Front-End Assignment

 ## Assignment Description

-This repository contains the code for my submission to the Simplotel Front-End Web Developer Assignment.
+This repository contains the code for my submission Front-End Assignment.
 The assignment involved building a website using HTML and CSS to showcase front-end development skills.

 ## Developer Information